chrisclaynz/FutureLensNewV3/Prompt_Plan .md

    `- signInUser(email, password): uses supabase.auth.signInWithPassword({ email, password }) to log in.`

 `2.
-In index.html, add a simple form for email and password with a “Sign In” button.
+In index.html, add a simple form for email and password with a "Sign In" button.
 On submit, call signInUser.
 Optionally, provide a separate form or toggle for signUpUser if you want to allow user registration from the same page.`
 `3.
 On successful sign-in, store the returned user session (e.g. access token) in localStorage or a global state variable.
 On failure, show an appropriate error message.`
 `4.
 Provide a Jest (or any) test file that:`
 `   - Mocks the Supabase client calls for signUp and signIn.`